 IKEA

-IKEA was a trailblazer in using AR for retail.
+IKEA was a trailblazer in using immersive technologies for retail.
 In 2017, the company launched its IKEA Place app, which allows shoppers to virtually place furniture or decor elements without buying them.
 Since then, more and more retailers have followed the trend.

 Sephora